Corrections Management Staff

 Marlon.Denson@osceola.org

-Marlon Denson has a wealth of knowledge and experience in Corrections, spanning over twenty-five years.
+Marlon Denson has a wealth of knowledge and experience in corrections, spanning over twenty-five years.
 He started his career with the Florida Department of Juvenile Justice in 1998, working in detention and case management.
 From there he gained experience and started his career with the Florida Department of Corrections (DOC) at Madison Correctional Institution in 2000.
 While at Madison C.I., he honed his skills by working confinement, general population, control room, transportation, visitation, and at the work camp.
 In 2006, he relocated to Central Florida and began his career at the Osceola County Corrections Department.
 In 2011, he achieved the rank of corporal, was promoted to sergeant in 2014, and later to lieutenant in 2020.
 In 2023, he was promoted to captain.

 He has attended numerous trainings, including Instructor Techniques, Field Training Officer, and Advanced Report Writing.
 During his time here, he was instrumental in the mentoring, coaching, and training of supervisory staff, as well as the recruitment of new officers.
 He is a graduate of the Florida Leadership Academy, National Jail Leadership Command Academy, various leadership training courses, and is currently an active Florida Model Jail Standards Inspector.
 He is also a veteran of the United States Army, where he honorably served his country.